Central portion of the Gulf Coast Aquifer SystemGroundwater Availability Model (GAM)

 Work is underway to update the groundwater availability models for both the Central and Southern sections of the Gulf Coast Aquifer.
 Please see the page for the Gulf Coast Aquifer System Groundwater Availability Model, which will include both GMAs 15 and 16.

-Figures from "Groundwater Availablity of the Central Gulf Coast Aquifer: Numerical Simulations to 2050, Central Gulf Coast, Texas."
+Figures from "Groundwater Availability of the Central Gulf Coast Aquifer: Numerical Simulations to 2050, Central Gulf Coast, Texas."

 Aquifer data is only available as a package for the entire model area and requires GIS software for processing.
-Due to the size of raw/source data files for this model, this information has not been posted on the web.
-To request the raw/source data, contact David Thorkildsen (512-936-0871).
+Please see the GAM files download page for aquifer data.

 Stakeholder Advisory Forums (SAF)